debuglevel/latex-microservice/README.md

 aGFsbG8gd2VsdA==
 ```

 We place their Base64 encoded content in a JSON (Base64 can just be used in JSON without doing any harm and no need to escape).
+We can also define packages (e.g. "12many") to be installed explicitly, if MikTex is unable to download them automatically.
 ```
 $ cat upload.json
 {
+  "requiredPackages": [ "12many" ]
   "files": [
      {
         "name": "main.tex",